 Building High-Performing Teams…It’s About We!

-The biggest different between big-time college athletics and corporate America is the whole team concept.
-Building functional and high-performing teams is the norm and the expectation is to win on game day.
+The biggest difference between college athletics and corporate America is the whole team concept.
+Building functional and high-performing teams is the norm and the expectation to win on game day.
 The absence of working together and performing cohesively in business has corporate America turned upside down.